Pings-Lab/Linux-Utilities/password/README.md

 ### Installation

-Clone the repository:
+Clone the repository: For both CLI and GUI

 ```bash
 git clone git@github.com:Pings-Lab/Linux-Utilities.git
 cd password
 ```

-Or just clone the Script
+Or just pull one file, if you want to use only CLI tool

 ```bash
 curl -fsSL https://raw.githubusercontent.com/Pings-Lab/Linux-Utilities/main/password/password.py -o password.py